raspy135/Qun-synthesizer/README.md

 [patches](./patches) for tone patches

+[configurations](./configurations) for configuration files to use with Native Instruments Maschine.

 [Issues](https://github.com/raspy135/Qun-synthesizer/issues) : Report issues when you have problems or questions.

 Firmware : For a firmware update.